How much to charge for junk removal

 If you do choose to charge per truckload, it is important to establish a minimum load for your business to ensure that every job is worthwhile.
 Depending on the size of the truck, most junk removal companies set this minimum of 60 cubic feet.

 Think about whether a job where your customer only wants one item removed, such as an old carpet, is worth the cost.
-Your business may stand to lose revenue if you are continuously doing one item jobs.
+Through our practical knowledge, your business may stand to lose revenue if you are continuously doing one item jobs.

 Let’s take a look at other factors that will influence the way you price your junk removal services.